michell2831/Villacarlos-Portfolio-/README.md

 - `script.js` — interactions
 - Assets: images/videos like `picture.png`, `videowork.mp4`, `EventNotify.png`
 - External: `@google/model-viewer` is loaded via CDN in `index.html`

+## Deployment

+### GitHub Pages (no backend)
+1. Create a GitHub repo and push this folder
+2. In GitHub → Settings → Pages → Source: select `main` branch, `/ (root)`
+3. Wait for deploy; your site will be available at the Pages URL

+### Netlify / Vercel / Cloudflare Pages
+- Drag‑and‑drop the folder in the dashboard, or connect your Git repo
+- Build command: none
+- Publish directory: project root (where `index.html` lives)

 ## Notes
 - Keep all files in the same folder so paths in `index.html` keep working